 Versailles Mansion, Florida – Creative Commons

 This Grade II listed property is the second largest house in the UK, after Buckingham Palace.
-Designed in the Georgian Revival style, this Grade II listed property has been extensively refurbished.
+The Georgian Revival mansion in North London has been extensively refurbished.

 An orangery has been added, together with a 40,000 square feet basement.
 Witanhurst previously featured on BBC talent show Fame Academy.